Stem cell therapy has gained much attention over the years through media and medical reporting.

 Adult-derived mesenchymal stem cells (ADMSCs) used in veterinary regenerative therapies are harvested from adipose tissue (fat) or bone marrow.
 Both types of mesenchymal stem cell are able to differentiate into cartilage, bone, tendons, ligaments for repair and regeneration.
 There is currently no evidence to suggest that one type is superior to the other for regenerative therapies.

-Here at Greenside veterinary practice we can offer treatment with either culture expanded adipose derived mesenchymal stem cells (ADMSCs) or bone marrow aspirate concentrate (BMAC).
+Here at Greenside Veterinary Practice we can offer treatment with culture expanded adipose derived mesenchymal stem cells (ADMSCs).
 The majority of cases are treated with ADMSCs due to the ease of harvest, ability to culture expand and store cells for future use if required.

 One of the most important aspects of SCT is the ability to get the cells to the target location.
 Treatment failures may result if the cells are not delivered correctly and it is imperative that the injections are therefore performed by a suitably qualified vet trained using advance modalities.

-At Greenside Veterinary practice injections are performed under sedation using ultrasound guidance for soft tissue injuries.
+At Greenside Veterinary Practice injections are performed under general anaesthetic or sedation using ultrasound guidance for soft tissue injuries.
 Joint injections are performed by experienced vets and correct placement of the needle into the joint is ensured by aspirating joint fluid prior to injection.
 Spinal injections are assisted using radiography to determine correct placement of the needle into the target tissue if required.
-We have performed hundreds if not thousands of joint and spinal injections and you can rest assured that we are able to deliver regenerative therapies to their target location in every case.
+We have performed thousands of joint and spinal injections and you can rest assured that we are able to deliver regenerative therapies to their target location in every case.

 For all intra-articular joint injections, joint fluid is removed prior to implantation.
-Arthritic joint fluid has been shown to be toxic to stem cells so removal ensures the best survivability of the implanted cells.
 Removal of joint fluid also makes room for the administered treatment without causing excessive joint capsule distension following injection which can be associated with post implantation discomfort.
-We are currently exploring treatment protocols where the joint is pre-treated with PRP prior to SCT to change the environment within the joint to one that is more likely to ensure the survival of the implanted stem cells.

 Tendon and ligament injuries: